natfnav/etournify/README.md

 # Project Overview
-Our project is all about making E-Sports tournaments easier to organize and take part in.
+This project is all about making E-Sports tournaments easier to organize and take part in.
 It’s a platform where users can set up accounts, sign up teams, run tournaments, keep track of their performance, and tweak their profiles.
 Plus, it’s got cool features like post-match reports, MVP shoutouts, and performance graphs to make things more fun for both players and event